Brush Pickup for 2020

 - Items larger than eight inches in diameter, materials such as construction wood, branches with nails or spikes, wooden fence pieces/doors, firewood logs, rose bushes, poison ivy, small hedge/evergreen trimmings, and yard rakings cannot be mulched and must be disposed of by the resident through other means.

 - Brush pick up at any one residence will be limited to approximately 100 square feet of front area along the parkway (approximately 6' high by 17' long).

 - Contractor generated brush will not be collected.

 Yard Waste Disposal

 Residents are encouraged to use the yard waste disposal program provided by Republic Services.
 Yard waste starts the first full week in April and runs through the second full week in December.
-A special collection period for Christmas trees and greenery will be available throughout the month of January.

 Smaller brush and yard waste can be placed into biodegradable yard waste paper bags not to exceed 30 gallons in capacity or 50 pounds in weight.